 An introduction to the preparation and interpretation of financial information, with emphasis on the use of accounting information for management decision-making.
 It highlights the guiding principles by which accounting reflects the underlying economic events.
 It also focuses on reporting and measurement issues that help managers make better decisions.

-ADMN 930 - Financial Management
+ADMN 930 - Financial Management/Raising and Investing Money

-ADMN 940 - Technology and Operations Management
+ADMN 940 - Managing Operations

 ADMN 952 - Organizations, Leadership, and Environments